-Pursuant to Title 9, Subtitle 2, Article 3 in the County Code, Baltimore County Code, 2003, as amended, in order to install, construct, operate, maintain, repair, replace and remove permanent/ semi-permanent personal property or fixtures, such as fiber optic or other telecommunications cable or infrastructure, private sewer pipes, irrigation systems, and the other similar property within the public road rights-of-way, a franchise agreement must be executed with Baltimore County.
+Pursuant to Title 9, Subtitle 2, Article 3 in the County Code, Baltimore County Code, 2003 (PDF), as amended, in order to install, construct, operate, maintain, repair, replace and remove permanent or semi-permanent personal property or fixtures, such as fiber optic or other telecommunications cable or infrastructure, private sewer pipes, irrigation systems, and the other similar property within the public road rights-of-way, a franchise agreement must be executed with Baltimore County.

 Franchise Process Requirements and Documentation

 Submit to Permits, Approvals and Inspections engineered drawings of the proposed work with the name of a business contact who can serve as the single point of communication with the applicant throughout the process.
 Contact Amy Grossi, Assistant County Attorney at 410-887-3262 or email@example.com.
 These drawings will be used for internal circulation and review by County agencies that may have information or interest in the area of proposed work.
 Agencies are requested to provide comment within 10 business days.

 It is the applicant’s responsibility to run an advertisement form (PDF) in two newspapers of general circulation for three weeks, after which the public has an opportunity to file objections with the County.
 The advertisement must be approved by the County prior to running.
 Depending on how the run dates fall on the calendar, the public objection period runs for seven to ten business days after the last date the advertisement runs.
 Copies of the advertisements as published and certifications by the newspapers must be provided.